-Got some iced coffee but after the first sip you notice it’s way more sour than you like?
+Got some iced coffee but after the first sip, you notice it’s way more sour than you like?
 What went wrong and how can you fix it?
-Here’s what you want to know.
+Here are five effective ways to make your cold brew less sour.

 Iced coffee can taste a bit more acidic than hot coffee because the taste buds perceive the taste of the brew differently.
-If iced coffee is unpleasantly sour, the most likely reasons why it’s sour is that the coffee is stale or under extracted.
+If iced coffee is unpleasantly sour, the most likely reason why it’s sour is that the coffee is stale or under-extracted.
 The type of beans used can also be a cause.

 Let’s go through all the top reasons why iced coffee can be too sour and what to do about it.